 Source is ID (name) of the table in the data source specified for the current job.
 User selects the source table from the drop-down list containing all source tables.
-The full list o source table may be reduced (and made easier to navigate) by setting up the Source mask (see above).
+The full list of source tables may be reduced (and made easier to navigate) by setting up the Source mask (see above).